 Post University is dedicated to developing and improving the written communication skills of all our students.
-The University Writing Center supports this dedication by working with students and staff to improve their writing and presentation skills.
+The University Writing Center supports this dedication by providing insights, tips, and training concerning the writing process and the art of presentation to both students and staff.

-Post University requires writing across all phases of each student's curriculum.
-This means that students are expected to complete at least one writing assignment for each class they take.
-The Writing Center is an active participant in this curricular requirement.
+Post University requires writing across all phases of each student's curriculum, and The Writing Center is an active participant in this requirement.
 This means that students are expected to complete at least one writing assignment for each class they take, learn the writing styles of their content areas, and learn the strategies of presenting an acceptable argument in each field.

 The University Writing Center will work with students to refine their organization, critical thinking, grammar, structure, and style skills so they can produce quality written and presentation materials.
-When the only communication online students have is in writing, the writing skill becomes all the more important.
+These skills are extremely important for online students, who earn their degrees exclusively through written communication.

 The Writing Center helps students learn to: